quii/learn-go-with-tests/databases.md

 Our options are:

-1. Write some `go` code that creates a test database on the fly.
-Runs the tests and drops it once it's done.
+1. Write some `go` code that creates a test database on the fly, runs the tests and drops it once it's done.
 2. Create a test database outside our application (using `psql`), and hardcode the address in our application.

 Both approaches have their downsides:

 1. The first approach requires more `go` code to write, and depends on the privileges that the DB user (`bookshelf_user`, in our case) has.
 When created the database, we gave our user `bookshelf_user` the capacity to create databases with `CREATEDB`.
 2. The second approach is simpler to implement, but then our tests depend on the existence of said test database.
-It also implies that we need to track 2 connections inside our application, as opposed to just
+It also implies that we need to track 2 connections inside our application, as opposed to just one.

-We will opt for the first approach, and take advantage that our `MigrateDown` function cleans the database tables, due to the `CASCADE` statement at the end of the `down` migrations.
+We will opt for the first approach; although it will turn out to be a little harder, our tests will be much more exhaustive because of it.

 ## Refactor